redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Autonomy

-The protocol uses Chainlink's oracle to get the price of the base token.
+The system has one dependency.
+The protocol uses Chainlink's oracle to get the price of assets.
 There are no fallback mechanisms if the oracle fails.
-It may be replaced only with a contract upgrade triggered from the DAO (5+ days delay).
+It may be replaced only with a contract upgrade through a governance proposal (5+ days delay).

 > Autonomy score: Low